Frequently Asked Questions

 For Muay Thai you will want to have your own 16oz gloves and hand wraps.
 We have hand wraps for purchase at the school and gloves to borrow if you don't have any yet.
 You can purchase the gloves at some sports stores or many place online carry them.

 For Brazilian Jiu-Jitsu it will depend on what classes you are attending.
 We offer Gi and no-Gi Jiu-Jitsu.
 No-Gi attire consists of shorts with a t-shirt or tight fitting rash guard.
 You will want to make sure that the clothing does not contain buttons or zippers as that could injure your training partners or the mat.
 For Gi Jiu-Jitsu you will need to purchase a Gi.
-This is a uniform that looks like a traditional martial arts uniform but is made of much heavier material.
-These are sold at the gym or can be purchased online.
-If you are traveling or need a Gi to rent we offer them for $5.
+Gi's can be purchased from http://store.cjjusa.com/ This is a uniform that looks like a traditional martial arts uniform but is made of much heavier material.

 When are the classes?